christopherkindl/start-hack-2021/README.md

   * Ticket sales data
   * Weather and public holidays information

 The model was tested on real-world data from two parking sites.
-For a 3-month forecast of each parking site, the model including all features achieved a high accuracy with a mean absolute error of **2.34** and **4.27**, respectively.
-The hackathon solutions includes consideration on how enduser feedback can be collected and used to calibrate the predictive model.
+For hourly forecasts over three months of each parking site, the model including all features achieved a high accuracy with a mean absolute error of **2.39** and **4.27**, respectively.
+The hackathon solutions includes considerations on how enduser feedback can be collected and used to calibrate the predictive model.

 **Authors**
 - [Yvan Bosshard](https://https://www.linkedin.com/in/yvan-bosshard/), ETH Zurich